-On the trail: Sanders, Buttigieg spar ahead of next Democratic vote
+On the trail: Sanders, Buttigieg race across New Hampshire ahead of vote

 “Well, Bernie’s pretty rich, and I would happily accept a contribution from him,” Buttigieg said on CNN.

-Asked about Biden’s assertion that he was not Barack Obama, another lesser-known and inexperienced Democrat who won the 2008 presidential election, Buttigieg hit back.
+Brian Sterner, 59, who works in the chemical industry, said he was leaning toward Buttigieg but had concerns whether a small-city mayor can beat Trump.

-“He’s right.
-I’m not.
-But neither is he,” he said on CNN.
+“I like his moderate political views and the fact that he’s trying to bring people together,” Sterner said while standing in line at Buttigieg’s Nashua rally.
+“I am concerned about his lack of experience.
+I do think that makes him vulnerable to attacks.”

-Warren made the rounds on Sunday morning at Blake’s, a restaurant and ice cream parlor in Manchester, posing for selfies and telling diners she needed their vote.
+Warren made the rounds at Blake’s, a Manchester restaurant, posing for selfies and telling diners she needed their vote.

 “I’m a fighter,” she told one woman.
 “You don’t make it as a girl with three older brothers if you’re not a fighter.”

-Warren, whose numerous and detailed policy proposals have led to the campaign slogan “Warren has a plan for that,” stopped by several tables, asking patrons to tell her their No.1 concern.
+Warren, whose numerous and detailed policy proposals have led to the campaign slogan “Warren has a plan for that,” stopped by several tables, asking patrons to tell her their No. 1 concern.

 When one man mentioned the cost of prescription drugs, she explained her intention to use executive power to drop the prices of commonly used medications; another man got a quick summary of her plan to raise Social Security and Medicaid payments by $200 a month.